bitwarden/jslib/CONTRIBUTING.md

 2. Update the jslib submodule:
    * if you're working on your own fork, run `git submodule update --remote --reference upstream`.
    * if you're working on a branch on the official repo, run `npm run sub:update`
 3. To check you've done this correctly, you can `cd` into your jslib directory and run `git log`.
 You should see your recent changes in the log.
-You can also use `git diff` to see what commit hash is being used by the submodule.
+This will also show you the most recent commit hash, which should match the most recent commit hash on [Github](https://github.com/bitwarden/jslib).
 4. Add your changes: `git add jslib`
 5. Commit your changes: `git commit -m "update jslib version"`
 6. Push your changes: `git push`